oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 * Transactions and analytics on JSON data
 * Oracle APEX Application Development

-This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud. you will provision a new Autonomous Data Warehouse instance.
+This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud.
+You will provision a new Autonomous Data Warehouse instance.

 Estimated Time: 20 minutes